-- (1) By letter of 6 December 2021, New Zealand expressed its formal interest in becoming associated to Horizon Europe - the Framework Programme for Research and Innovation (2021-2027) established by the Regulation (EU) No 2021/695 (hereinafter referred to as 'the Horizon Europe Programme'). - (2) On 9 September 2022, the Council authorised the opening of negotiations on behalf of the European Union for the conclusion of an agreement between the European Union, of the one part, and New Zealand, of the other part, on the general principles for the participation of New Zealand in Union programmes and the association of New Zealand to Horizon Europe Programme ('the Agreement'). - (3) The negotiations have been completed, and the Agreement was initialled on 22 December 2022. - (4) The objectives of the Agreement are to establish a lasting framework for cooperation between the Union and New Zealand and to set out the terms and conditions for the participation of New Zealand in the Union programmes which are opened for its participation in accordance with the basic acts establishing Union programmes.
-As such, the aim of the Agreement is that the Union will carry out cooperation measures with New Zealand pursuant to Article 212 of the Treaty on the Functioning of the European Union.
-Pursuant to Article 3 of the Agreement, the specific terms and conditions for the participation of New Zealand in any Union programme or activity are subject to the adoption of Protocols.
+- (1) In accordance with Council Decision (EU) .../...3, the Agreement between the European Union, of the one part, and New Zealand, of the other part, on the participation of New in Union programmes ('the Agreement') was signed on behalf of the Union on ... [date of signature] subject to its conclusion at a later date. - (2) The objectives of the Agreement are to establish a lasting framework for cooperation between the Union and New Zealand and to set out the terms and conditions for the participation of New Zealand in the Union programmes which are opened for its participation in accordance with the basic acts establishing Union programmes as referred to in the Agreement.
+Under the Agreement, the Union will carry out cooperation measures with New Zealand pursuant to Article 212 of the Treaty on the Functioning of the European Union.
+Pursuant to Article 3 of the Agreement, the specific terms and conditions for the participation of New Zealand in any Union programme or activity are subject to the adoption of Protocols. - (3) The Union Programme Horizon Europe, the Framework Programme for Research and Innovation for the period 2021-2027, was established by Regulation (EU) 2021/695 of the European Parliament and of the Council4.
+In line with the Council authorisation the Protocol on the association of New Zealand to Horizon Europe the Framework Programme for Research and Innovation (2021-2027) was negotiated in parallel to the Agreement and, pursuant to Article 15(9) of the Agreement, forms an integral part thereof. - (4) The European Parliament has given its consent to the Agreement on [.../...].

-&lt;sup>2 Regulation (EU) 2021/695 of the European Parliament and of the Council of 28 April 2021 establishing Horizon Europe - the Framework Programme for Research and Innovation, laying down its rules for participation and dissemination, and repealing Regulations (EU) No 1290/2013 and (EU) No 1291/2013 (OJ L 170, 12.5.2021, p.1).
+Regulation (EU) 2021/695 of the European Parliament and of the Council of 28 April 2021 establishing Horizon Europe - the Framework Programme for Research and Innovation, laying down its rules for participation and dissemination, and repealing Regulations (EU) No 1290/2013 and (EU) No 1291/2013 (OJ L 170, 12.5.2021, p.1).